Handpicked selection of the best places to visit in fall in Europe and the best Europe city breaks in the autumn

 In the center and North, foliage covers vast areas of Europe with a blanket of fall colors and colder days envelope Europe’s old town into a magical atmosphere.

 But Europe is vast, where should you actually go for your fall travels?
 What of those cheap flights to Europe are actually worth booking?

 This is our selection of the best cites to visit in Europe in fall and the many reasons autumn is the perfect time to visit Europe

 The best places to visit in fall in Europe and best European cities for autumn travel

 The overwhelming beauty of Rome knows no seasons, but the autumn, early October in particular, is a special time to visit the Eternal City.

-The weather is usually dry and pleasant and the city slowly starts wearing its autumnal colours, treating its visitors to a beautiful palette of yellow and red leaves against the backdrop of a terse, blue sky.
+Rome in October usually sees dry and pleasant weather and the city slowly starts wearing its autumnal colors, treating its visitors to a beautiful palette of yellow and red leaves against the backdrop of a terse, blue sky.

 Romans are particularly fond of the city at this time and even have a name for these very special weather: Ottobrate Romane (Ottobre=October).